 First, I want to reminisce a little about my childhood Christmases.

-Second, I want to talk about the wise men in today’s gospel reading and how the celebration and meaning of Christmas developed differently than it did in the Western Church.
+Second, I want to talk about the wise men in today’s gospel reading and how the celebration and meaning of Christmas developed differently in the Eastern Church than it did in the Western Church.

 Third, I want to offer you an idea that may give you a another perspective on giving and receiving gifts at Christmas.